TheBigBear/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 ..
 Note:: The ConfigureRemotingForAnsible.ps1 script is intended for training and
     development purposes only and should not be used in a production environment, since it enables settings (like ``Basic`` authentication) that can be inherently insecure.
+Kerberos is a safer production setup. ( see https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#kerberos )

 WinRM Listener
 --------------